yuanxing2/EP4CS_repo/README.md

 ## DataSet

+### CodeXGLUE
 The dataset processing method follows the same approach as Cadex Gluthda TasetProscinmetsaud Eastsam, Ascodex Gluander, and Bertun Lordart.
 You can download it from **[GitHub - CodeXGLUE](https://github.com/microsoft/CodeXGLUE)**.
 For more detailed information, please refer to the handling method at **[CodeXGLUE Code-to-Text](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Text/code-to-text)**.

+### ASAP

+The publicly available dataset was utilized for constructing the Enhanced knowledge collection mentioned in the paper, which can be downloaded from **[https://zenodo.org/records/10494170](https://zenodo.org/records/10494170)**  .
+The main files are Java_data.zip and Python_data.zip, while the original paper is accessible via **[Automatic Semantic Augmentation of Language Model Prompts (for Code Summarization)](https://dl.acm.org/doi/pdf/10.1145/3597503.3639183)** .

 ## Directory Hierarchy
 ```bash